Interactive Components

 $control->getComponent('poll')->renderPaginator(123, 'hello');

-getComponent() method returns the poll component and then the render() or renderPaginator() method, respectively, is called on it.
+The getComponent() method returns the poll component, and the render() method, or renderPaginator() if a different rendering method is specified in the tag after the colon, is called on this component.

 {control poll, id: 123, message: 'hello'}